gerardramonp/admira-pokething/README.md

 - Some of the features (**Pokemon moves** for example) require a long time for the API to respond.
 Pokemons with lots of moves can take longer than 30s (you can try it with Caterpie for example for faster results).

-- I'd be really happy to recieve any kind of feedback, feel free to comment :grin: !!
+- I'd be really happy and gratefull to recieve any kind of feedback, feel free to comment :grin: !!

 Gerard